 A.R.
-Penck is a German sculptor, printmaker, painter and jazz percussionist from Germany.
-His early artistic education took place with other neo-expressionist painters in the city of Dresden, and he joined such figures as Georg Baselitz, Joerg Immend More
+Penck is a German sculptor, printmaker, painter and jazz percussionist.
+His early artistic education took place with other neo-expressionist painters in the city of Dresden, and he joined such figures as Georg Baselitz, Joerg Immendorff and Mark More

 We match people seeking work with people selling work.
 If you are looking for a particular piece by , tell us what it is and we will match it to our database of sellers.
 Combined with our extensive database of collectors, it offers a sure way of finding what you want with minimum effort.

 Do you have an artwork by that you’re looking to sell?
 Send us the info and your net price and we match it with our database of collectors.
 If the work is suitable, we can list it on our website and add it to our newsletter of over 40.000 subscribers worldwide.
 Upload your artwork here